-Sheets should be butted together and staggered, so that end joints do not form continuous lines.
-This is done for stability, as well as moisture control.
+OSB sheets should be butted together and staggered, so that end joints do not form continuous lines.
+This is done for stability as well as moisture control.
 You can screw or nail the sheets to the floor joists, but screws are preferred because they don't back out.
-Sink all fasteners at least 16th of an inch below the floor level to prevent damage to the laminate flooring.
+Sink all fasteners at least 16th of an inch below the OSB surface level to prevent damage to the laminate flooring.

 How Moisture Affects OSB Flooring

 It's just as important to lay a moisture barrier over OSB before installing laminate as it is to lay one over plywood.
 The moisture barrier should ideally have some foam material to make it soft and provide a cushion for people walking on the floor.
-Overlap the underlayment by 2 inches or more and tape the seams to prevent moisture from affecting the laminate material.
+Tape the seams of the underlayment to prevent moisture from affecting the laminate material.

 Choosing OSB Over Plywood for a Laminate Subfloor